 Small-Group El Morado Trek and Hot Springs Day Trip

 Truly immerse yourself in the region’s spectacular nature on a 5-hour, guided hike in the Andes Mountains.
-End the tour relaxing while sipping a pisco sour as you soak away the day’s hike in a thermal pool.
+End the tour relaxing while sipping a pisco sour as you soak your muscles from the day’s hike in a thermal pool.
 Book it now!

 Hop On Hop Off Santiago, Chile

 Our recommended places to visit in Santiago are spread out all over the sprawling city.
-For an easy way to get to all the top attractions in Santaigo, Chile, hop aboard the red, double-decker bus.
+For an easy way to get to all the top attractions in Santiago, Chile, hop aboard the red, double-decker bus.
 All-day tickets allow guests to catch a ride and disembark at any stop…and buses run every 30 minutes.
-Additionally, there is on-board commentary full of facts about Santiago, Chile that provide a narrative to the city sights.
+Additionally, there is on-board commentary full of facts about Santiago, Chile that provide a narrative as you pass by the sights.
 Buy Your Ticket Online!

 When deciding where to stay in Santiago, the first thing to determine is which neighborhood.
 We think the best place to stay in Santiago, Chile is Centro, because of the proximity to landmarks and sights.

-We opted to stay in an Airbnb apartment near Plaza de Armas.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
+After staying in a hotel at our previous stop in Puerto Varas, we opted to stay in an Airbnb Apartment in Santiago near Plaza de Armas.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 As a bonus, our Santiago Airbnb apartment had stellar views!

-- It’s easy to get turned around in any foreign city…and especially a big city like Santiago!
-Make sure to have a good city map and/or guidebook before arriving.
+- It’s easy to get turned around in any foreign place…and especially a big city like Santiago!
+Make sure to have a good city map and/or guidebook before arriving in Santiago.
+Whether you travel with a suitcase or a backpack, you also want a great day bag to organize and secure all of your essential, everyday travel items.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.